prheenan/Research/Personal/EventDetection/Docs/paper/drafts_biophys/drafts/scratch_md/supplemental_prheenan.md

 ## Data Annotation

 Two hundred force-extension curves with events were obtained at three pulling velocities (100 nm/s, 500 nm/s, 1000nm/s).
 The start and end of each event in a curve were obtained through manual annotation.
-More statistical information on the data, including curve lengths and number of events per curve, is given in Table S{#ref_tbl:statistics}.
+More statistical information on the data, including curve lengths and number of events per curve, is given in {#ref_tbl:statistics}.

 v (nm/s) | $N_\mathrm{curves}$ | $\mu_{\mathrm{Curve Size}}$ | $\sigma_{\mathrm{Curve Size}}$ | $N_{\mathrm{e}= 1}$ | $N_{\mathrm{e}= 2}$ | $N_{\mathrm{e}= 3}$ | $N_{\mathrm{e}\ge4}$